 BLS & Co. periodically revises the state incentive pages to ensure our firm is providing the most current information on legislative and regulatory developments affecting available programs.
 Updates will be posted in the near future.
 In the interim, please call BLS & Co. with any questions at 609.924.9775 or reach out via email at info@BLSstrategies.com.

-Jobs Tax Credit: A business that creates a monthly average of at least 10 net new jobs at a corporate headquarters, manufacturing, distribution, processing, warehousing, agribusiness or R&D facility is eligible to receive an annual credit of $1,500 to $25,000 per job.
-Qualified service-related facilities that meet certain job number and wage thresholds may also qualify for this credit.
-This non-refundable, as-of-right credit may be claimed for 5 years.
+Jobs Tax Credit: A business that creates a monthly average of at least 10 net new jobs at a corporate headquarters, manufacturing, distribution, processing, warehousing, agribusiness, or R&D facility is eligible to receive an annual credit of $1,500 to $25,000 per job based on the county’s classification.
+Qualified service-related facilities that meet certain job numbers and wage thresholds may also qualify for this credit.
+This non-refundable, as-of-right credit may be claimed for 5 years starting in Year 2.
 An additional $1,000 per job bonus is available to companies that locate in a multi-county industrial park.
 The actual amount of the tax credit will depend on the development tier of the county where the project is located.
-The credits cannot be used to offset more than 50% of income tax liability in a given year.
+The credits cannot be used to offset more than 50% of income tax liability each year.
 Unused credits may be carried forward for up to 15 years.

 Corporate Headquarters Tax Credit: Companies that establish or expand a corporate headquarters facility in South Carolina may receive a tax credit equal to 20% of the value of the portion of the facility dedicated to the headquarters operation or 20% of the first 5 years of direct lease costs.
-To qualify, a business must create at least 40 full-time jobs that are engaged in corporate headquarters or R&D. At least 20 of those jobs must be classified as headquarters staff positions.
+The credit can be applied against either corporate income tax or the license fee.
+To qualify, a business must create at least 40 full-time jobs that are engaged in corporate headquarters or R&D and at least 20 of those jobs must be classified as headquarters staff positions.
+The facility must be the company’s only corporate headquarters in the region and be the location where most company staff functions are handled.
 Tax credits are non-refundable and non-transferable and may be claimed for up to 10 years.
 Businesses that create a minimum of 75 new jobs with average cash compensation that is at least two times the state’s per capita income may receive an enhanced credit.

 Investment Tax Credit: Manufacturers that relocate to or expand in South Carolina are eligible for a one-time corporate income tax credit of up to 2.5% of the cost of new production equipment.
 The credit can be used to offset up to 100% of corporate tax liability.
 All unused credits can be carried forward for up to 10 years.